Stable subgroups of graph products: Abstract

 \section{Abstract}

 We extend the characterization of stable subgroups of right-angled Artin groups from \cite{RAAGstable} to the case of graph products of infinite groups.
 Specifically, we show that the stable subgroups of such graph products are exactly the subgroups that quasi-isometrically embed in the associated contact graph.
 Equivalently, they are the subgroups that satisfy a condition arising from the defining graph: a stable subgroup is an almost join-free subgroup.
-In particular, we recover the equivalence between stable and purely loxodromic subgroups of \cite{RAAGstable} in the case where all torsion subgroups of the vertex groups are finite.
+In particular, we generalize the equivalence between stable and purely loxodromic subgroups from \cite{RAAGstable} in the case where all torsion subgroups of the vertex groups are finite, and the equivalence between stable and infinite index Morse subgroups from \cite{Tran2019} in the case where the defining graph is connected.